ttomczak3/GamingQuizAPI/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.